Skip to main content

 In addition, I've contributed as a coach in some WOC, EYOC, and JWOC events.
 The Federation of Belarus has honored me several times as the best course maker of the year.

-I've also worked as a personal coach, specializing in orienteering technique, for athletes of various levels.
+I've also worked as a personal coach, specialising in orienteering technique, for athletes of various levels.

 At the end of 2023 I released the first part of the Practical Guide for Advanced Orienteers